About the Position

 - Proficiency in Microsoft Office suite, web-based search and information systems, social media including Facebook, phone/web conferencing systems including Zoom, and file hosting services including Dropbox

-Candidates should complete an application online and send a cover letter explaining their desire for this position and why their skill set makes them a successful candidate along with their resume and names of three references (indicate relationship) by midnight September 29, 2017.
-Complete applications (application, cover letter, resume, and references) can be uploaded online, or addressed to Emily Syrja, MIFMA Office Administrator, and emailed to firstname.lastname@example.org with “Food Navigator Application” in the subject line.
+Candidates should complete an application online and send a cover letter explaining their desire for this position and why their skill set makes them a successful candidate along with their resume and names of three references (indicate relationship).
+Complete applications (application, cover letter, resume, and references) can be uploaded online, or addressed to Emily Syrja, MIFMA Office Administrator, and emailed to email@example.com with “Food Navigator Application” in the subject line.
 Incomplete applications or those not following this process will not be reviewed.
-Interviews will be held in the MIFMA office in East Lansing the week of October 2, 2017.
-A mandatory training for all navigators will be held at the MIFMA office in East Lansing.
+Interviews will be held in the MIFMA office in East Lansing.
+A mandatory training will be held at the MIFMA office in East Lansing.

 It is the policy of the Michigan Farmers Market Association to practice nondiscrimination based on age, ancestry, color, disability or handicap, national origin, race, religious creed, sexual orientation, gender identity or veteran status.
 MIFMA does not approve, nor will it condone, any action or behavior that would result in harassment or discrimination in any of these areas.